Career Opportunities in Internet Data Science

-Unfortunately, as with all things regarding data science, there are no easy answers.
+Unfortunately, as with many things regarding data science, there are no easy answers.

 History of Data Science and the Internet

 “I have a dream for the Web [in which computers] become capable of analyzing all the data on the Web – the content, links, and transactions between people and computers.” – Tim Berners-Lee, inventor of the World Wide Web

 - “RED ‘MOON’ OVER LONDON!”